11 Weird Foods in Mexico To Know Before You Go

 Nopales, the cactus paddles of the prickly pear plant, are a unique Mexican food and a versatile ingredient.

 They are considered a vegetable after all.
-These cactus paddles are actually pretty healthy all around as they are high in fiber.
+These cactus paddles are actually pretty healthy all around, and they are high in fiber.

 From soups to salads, nopales can be incorporated into a wide range of traditional Mexican dishes.
 They can also be a delicious filling for tacos, offering a great vegetarian alternative to traditional Mexican street food.